pppiyo/STFPD/README.md

 # Steam Turbine Flow Path Design Software (STFPD)

 ## About
-User-friendly software specialized for steam turbine system scheme design
+User-friendly software specialized in steam turbine system scheme design

 ## Motivation
 The design of a steam turbine's thermal system was complicated in its iterative and high-dimensional nature and involves hundreds if not thousands of parameters.